 In the most recently completed financial year, the Bank did not issue any shares that are not listed or quoted on a marketplace.
-For more information on the Bank's subordinated debentures, please see Note 19 of the Annual Financial Statements for the year ended October 31, 2014.
+For more information on the Bank's subordinated debentures, please see Note 19 of the Annual Financial Statements for the year ended October 31, 2015, which note is incorporated by reference in this AIF.